Polonophile: After Partitions

-The Partitions of Poland|Partitions, which arguably occurred because of Poland's previous conquests, gave a rise to a new wave of Polonophilia in Europe and the world.
+The Partitions of Poland gave a rise to a new wave of Polonophilia in Europe and the world.
 Exiled revolutionaries such as Casimir Pulaski and Tadeusz Kościuszko, who fought for the independence of the United States from Great Britain, contributed to the sentiment that is relatively pro-Polish in North America.

+In Haiti, the leader of the Haitian Revolution and first head of state Jean-Jacques Dessalines, called the Poles the white Negroes of Europe.
+This was an expression of respect and empathy for the situation of the Poles, after Polish soldiers sent by Napoleon to suppress the Haitian Revolution defected to join the insurgents (see Haiti–Poland relations).
+The 1805 Haitian constitution granted the Poles Haitian citizenship.